GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

       --enable-rpc=false: Enable gRPC for exposing Skaffold events -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file --force=false: Recreate Kubernetes resources if necessary for deployment, warning: might cause downtime!
+      --iterative-status-check=false: Run `status-check` iteratively after each deploy step, instead of all-together at the end of all deploys (default).
       --kube-context='': Deploy to this Kubernetes context
       --kubeconfig='': Path to the kubeconfig file to use for CLI requests.
   -m, --module=[]: Filter Skaffold configs to only the provided named modules